History of Freiburg: Freiburg under the French crown

 When Maria Theresa required her troops to head to the east to fight against Frederick the Great during the Second War of the Austrian Succession and moved them from the western forelands (there were still 6,000 men patrolling Freiburg), the French saw an opportunity of another attack on the cities neighbouring the Rhine.
 First, under marshal François de Franquetot de Coigny, they defeated the Austrians at Wissembourg on July 5, 1744, and then moved into Breisgau.
-Louis XV of France personally led the cannonade of Freiburg from Lorettoberg.
+Louis XV personally led the cannonade of Freiburg from Lorettoberg.
 He took quarters at the castle of Munzingen.

 After a siege lasting six weeks, Freiburg surrendered and after 1638, 1677 and 1713, the French occupied the city and fortress of Freiburg for the fourth time.
-After the Treaty of Füssen, Louis XV had to give the city back toe the Habsburgers.
+After the Treaty of Füssen, Louis XV had to give the city back to the Habsburgers.
 Before that, however, the French dragged down their fortifications they had built fifty years previously and blew them up to the point where all the houses around the city which were located near the fortifications were now ruined.
 Only the Breisacher Tor remained from the buildings developed by Vauban.
 There was bitter poverty in the city.
 In 1754, only 1627 men and 2028 women lived in Freiburg.

 In 1770, Freiburg was the home for a day and a half of Marie Antoinette's bridal costume.
 The "Dauphin of France" was warmly received by the citizens of Freiburg.
 The Court of Audit in Vienna however were not so impressed, which complained about the effort involved.
 Emperor Joseph II visited Freiburg in 1777, where he expressed sternly in a letter to his mother Maria Theresa from the 20th and 24 July his disapproval of the city, the university and the commandant's office.
 The city renamed the "Große Gasse" with "Kaiser-Joseph-Straße and the "Hotel Storchen" to honour Joseph II to "Hotel zum Römischer Kasier".